pteotexz/pteotexz/README.md

 # Introduction

 Hi!
 My name is Paul Teogalbo.
 I am an Electronics Engineer and Educator.
 I love to tinker with all things electronics and electricity.
 I am currently working on my next electronics project!
 I also play videogames!
+- 💬 Ask me about Computer Electronics!
+- 📫 How to reach me: pteogalbo@gmail.com
 ##
 FOLLOW ME ON